TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 			- But we don't have to differentiate for now
 		- Zero-commands will be signified by a zero bit

-- Revival and undoing the knockouts

-- Dashing
-	- Assigned to space, since we don't have jumping anyway
-	- pure color highlight system could be used to add highlight the dashing entity
-	- Gradually increase walking force over time
-	- The more the speed during dash, the stronger the dash

-- Add a match-global rng seed offset to mode state

 - Player & modes
 	- A mode shall operate without crash on virtually any cosmos
 		- Should catch up with changes